John Wick (character): In other media

 John Wick appeared in Payday 2 as part of free tie-in content and later on the John Wick Heists DLC.

 John Wick appeared as a crossover cosmetic outfit in the battle royale game Fortnite.
 This was the result of young players mistaking Reeves for another outfit named The Reaper.

+A parody composite character of John Wick and Rick Sanchez, simply referred to as "John Rick", was added as a playable character to Pocket Mortys in June 2017, voiced by Justin Roiland, as cross-promotion with the home media release of John Wick: Chapter 2.

 A parody of John Wick, simply referred to as "the Boogeyman" and "the Living Blade", and visually based on a beardless Keanu Reeves, is featured in a Marvel Comics Black Widow storyline published in January 2022, written by Kelly Thompson and illustrated by Rafael T. Pimente.